-Formed in 2004, The Hip-Hop Association is a 501(c)(3) non-profit community building organization catalyzing social change and equity by influencing the field of education to be more inclusive and culturally responsive to students through research, professional development, and leadership building.
+Formed in 2010, The Hip-Hop Education Center is a community-building organization catalyzing social change and equity by influencing the field of education to be more inclusive and culturally responsive to students through research, professional development, and leadership building.

 Our objective is to cultivate hip-hop educators and advocate for the use of hip-hop-based education in public schools to increase the number of high school and college graduates, reduce incarceration rates and youth recidivism, and build equitable learning cultures that lead to employment and business opportunities.

 The Hip-Hop Education Center (HHEC) has been at the forefront of generating academic research and evaluation reports to define and map the fledgling field of Hip-Hop Education.
 The HHEC has published three field reports, presented successful hip-hop-based education models at teaching and learning conferences.
 We convene with seasoned practitioners to guide our research, determine best practices, develop goals and standards, and assess the needs of the field.
 We began our research with a national scan of hip-hop programs in collaboration with New York University’s Metropolitan Center for Research on Equity and the Transformation of Schools.
 Since then we have collaborated with dozens of institutions and organizations including, Teacher’s College Institute for Urban and Minority Education, Stanford University, and Annie E. Casey Foundation.

 II.
 HIP-HOP EDUCATION THINK TANK

 It is critical for the development of the movement that we bring together Hip-Hop scholars, pioneers, business and community leaders, administrators, social workers, and seasoned k-12 teachers to exchange information, assess research data and curricular models, coalition-build, and collectively engage in a political and economic strategy to formalize the field.
 We have presented four international Hip-Hop Education Think Tanks in partnership with New York Univesity Metropolitan Center for Research on Equity and the Transformation of Schools, Columbia University Institute for Urban and Minority Education.
-The Schomburg Center, and Stanford University Institute for Diversity Arts.
+The Schomburg Center, and Stanford University’s Institute for Diversity Arts.